ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 .. note::
   On DKRZ/Levante, a user can't have more than 20 SLURM jobs running at a time.
   As soon as a job is finished, the next one should start

+To parse the output of all these runs use the `parse_recipes_output.py` Python script, included at the same locations where the generation script is.

 Running the comparison
 ======================